-Now in its eleventh year, the Rotary Lights Run transformed into the Ugly Sweater 5k, a project of the Rotary Club of La Crosse - After Hours.
+Now in its 13th year, the Rotary Lights Run transformed into the Ugly Sweater 5k, a project of the Rotary Club of La Crosse - After Hours.
 The run carries forward the tremendous groundwork laid by the River City Running Club.

 The La Crosse Rotary Lights began in 1995 as a cooperative effort between area Rotary Clubs and non-profit organizations as a way to celebrate the holidays and stock local food banks.
 It has grown to become the largest holiday display in the Midwest with over 2,000,000 lights decorating Riverside Park which overlooks the Mississippi River.
 While admission is free, the hundreds of thousands of people who visit each year have donated millions of food items and hundreds of thousands of dollars to local charities.